 Wood dust is regarded as lower risk but still has adverse health concerns.
 When inhaled, it may cause irritation and may lead to diminished lung capacity.

-Wood dust can also cause throat cancer which affects in and around the nasal cavity.
+Wood dust can also cause throat cancer which affects and around the nasal cavity.
 With prolonged exposure, the lung walls become inflamed and lead to a condition called hypersensitivity pneumonitis.

 You will need to wear a mask and other respiratory protection devices to avoid the wood dust’s effects.
 This can happen when working on all wooden materials.
 Have you been doing enough?

-What are Some Activities that are Likely to Produce Wood Dust?
+What Are Some Activities that are Likely to Produce Wood Dust?

 - Sawing timber